chesslablab/chess-data/README.md

     $ php cli/db-create.php

-Once the command is successfully, the `games` table will look as described next:
+The `games` table will look as described next:

 ```text
 mysql> use chess;